top of page

 You can also do a soil test first to know if your soil is in need of any specific nutrients, and then search for the right charging materials that contain that nutrient.

-After that, during the soaking process, gently stir or aerate the soaking solution to promote an even distribution of microbes and nutrients throughout the biochar.
+During the soaking process, gently stir or aerate the soaking solution to promote an even distribution of microbes and nutrients throughout the biochar.

 Don’t forget about safety as well.
 When using animal manure or other organic materials that may harbor pathogens, ensure proper handling and dilution to avoid introducing harmful bacteria into your soil.